elliefarrer/wdi-project4-orbital/README.md

 * Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
 ALLOW time for this.
 * Be deployed online so it's publicly accessible.
 * Have automated tests for at least one RESTful resource on the back-end.
 Improve your employability by demonstrating a good understanding of testing principals.

-## App Description
-Orbital is a one-page, mobile-first, MERN stack dating app.
-It works with a Tinder-esque right/left matching system, in which users tap the button on the right to say they like the other person's profile, or left if they don't.
-Only if both users tap right for each other, then they can message each other.
-Orbital features a built-in messenger, which allows users to send gifs from GIPHY, as well as timestamped text-based messages.

 ## Technologies Used
 * HTML5